top of page

 Cogito, ergo sum- I think, therefore I am.
 (Rene Descartes, 1644)

 One of the most influential works in the history of philosophy is Discourse on the Method by Rene Descartes, a 17th-century French philosopher.
-In the book, he questions his knowledge and tries to understand the nature of our reality.
-He falls into uncertainty as he can no longer tell what is real.
+In the book, he questioned his knowledge and tried to understand the nature of our reality.
+He fell into uncertainty as he could no longer tell what is real.
 Ideas he believed to be true have been proven wrong, and nothing appeared as constant anymore.
 However, he found the proof of his existence - thinking.
 I think therefore I am, he writes.
 Starting from this point, philosophers all around the globe got inspired by his idea.
 Numerous scholars started acknowledging the power of the mind as a clue of existence.
 Even today, a considerable part of philosophy and ideas around self are built around this idea.
 But is our identity assuredly defined by our thinking?
-This brilliant idea would be perfect for discovering self and discovering own existence.
-Yes, indeed it gives us assurance that we exist as humans, conversely, does not suggest anything about how identity, or self, is preserved.
+This brilliant idea would be perfect for discovering the self and discovering own existence.
+Yes, indeed it assures us that we exist as humans, conversely, does not suggest anything about how identity, or self, is preserved.
 For instance, change of mind could be a serious threat to identity if one's self was defined by thoughts.

 Cogito Ergo Sum, i think, therefore i am.
 Rene DescarteAlternate titles: I think, therefore I am, Je pense, donc je suiss